 Welcome to the EMU Economics Department housed within the College of Arts and Sciences.

 Economics is the study of how individuals use the scarce resources (e.g. labor, capital, land, knowledge, talents, etc.) available to them to produce goods and services necessary for raising living standards.
 One aspect of economics, for example, focuses on understanding how individuals respond to incentives in order to formulate predictions and inform policy decisions.
 Economics is broken down into two related sub-disciplines: Microeconomics and Macroeconomics.
-Microeconomics is concerned with individual, business and government decisions, and their interactions within a market setting, to efficiently allocating scare resources.
+Microeconomics is concerned with individual, business and government decisions, and their interactions within a market setting, to efficiently allocate scarce resources.
 Alternatively, Macroeconomics is the study of the economy as a whole, including total production, inflation, unemployment, business cycles, and economic growth.

 The Department of Economics at EMU offers several diversified programs that lead to economic degrees at the undergraduate and graduate levels.
 These programs are structured to provide adequate flexibility for students to better match their coursework with their career objectives.